abdoulousseini2028-droid/interview-prep-ai/README.md

 *The architecture is designed to be LLM-agnostic, so it could easily be adapted to use other providers like Anthropic Claude or Google Gemini depending on cost/performance requirements.
 For a production deployment, I'd implement API key management, rate limiting, usage analytics, and potentially a freemium model where users get X free sessions before upgrading."*

----

-## 📊 Project Highlights

-**What Makes This Different:**
-- ❌ Not a LeetCode clone (they don't teach communication)
-- ❌ Not a generic chatbot (purpose-built for interviews)
-- ✅ Simulates real interview conditions
-- ✅ Dual evaluation system (unique approach)
-- ✅ Production-ready architecture

 **Skills Demonstrated:**
 - Full-stack development (React + Python)